Stochasticity & Predictability in Terrestrial Planet Formation: Summary Conclusions

 Even if simulations are initialised with identical initial conditions, variations in round-off errors quickly seed differences in the planetesimal orbits, which are amplified by sequences of close encounters.
 The variations are caused by the ill-defined behaviour of certain intrinsic functions available in parallel programming.
 They cause loss of control over the order of operations in the code.
-Although this can be mitigated, the extreme sensitivity on the order of operations implies the existence of multiple, numerically equally valid, solutions for any given initial condition.
-Individual simulations therefore lack predictive power, and we are relegated to characterising the global solution space by stacking multiple simulations.
-Unfortunately at present, it remains unclear how many runs are required to adequately sample the underlying solution space.
+Although this can be mitigated, the extreme sensitivity on the order of operations implies the existence of multiple -- numerically equally valid -- final configurations for any given initial condition.
+Each of these configurations can give wildly different values for typical diagnostics.
+For example, we find variations in the final surface density profiles and note that the final profiles are not correlated with the initial ones.
+Individual simulations therefore lack predictive power, and we are relegated to considering distributions and stacks of multiple runs.
+Unfortunately at present, it remains unclear how many runs are required to adequately sample the systems.
 We advocate at least $8$ runs per initial condition.
 This would generate two samples per quartile given an underlying uniform distribution.

 Analysing our simulations, we find that varying the configuration of giant planets in systems has statistically robust results in line with previous work.
+Planetesimal dynamics are driven primarily by sweeping secular resonances and the extend of the terrestrial planet is set by the final locations of the resonances.
 Systems with giant planets tend to form fewer, more massive, and more eccentric terrestrial planets at smaller semi-major axes than those without.
 Although we probe different mass and orbital regimes, observations of sub-Neptune mass planets appear to support these trends.
-By extracting outliers in the observations, our analysis also suggests that Kepler-10, Kepler-9, 61 Vir, HD 134060, and HD 51608 may host as yet undetected giant planets.
+A proof-of-concept extraction of outliers in the observations suggests that CoRoT-7, HD 20003, and HD 20781 may host as yet undetected giant planets.